Skip to content

 Note

-To learn more about instrumenting with OpenTelemetry, please visit the OpenTelemetry documentation for your programming language.
+To learn more about instrumenting with OpenTelemetry, visit the OpenTelemetry documentation for your programming language.

 git clone https://github.com/aws-observability/aws-otel-community.git